Super Brain Yoga to Improve Your Brain

-Educators and parents in India long used what is called murgha punishment incorporating the very technique of super brain yoga into the classroom.
+Educators and parents in India have long used what is called murgha punishment incorporating the very technique of super brain yoga into the classroom.
 This punishment, also a form of yoga, is an exercise with the scientific rational that it improves oxygenation to the nervous system and brain thus promoting better concentration and the ability to learn.

 Placing the hands on alternative earlobes is a concept that originates from the science of Ayurveda medicine in which pressure points on the earlobes stimulates neural function on both sides of the brain.
 Individuals who practice superbrain yoga describe feeling more balanced and at peace shortly after performing this simple exercise (5).

 Research led by Dr. Joie P. Jones of the University of California reinforces the traditional Indian beliefs behind super brain yoga (1).
 His research highlights that the success of the yoga practice stimulates acupuncture points on the ear.
 The ears are a major pressure point that stimulates the mouth, eyes, temples, testes, ovaries, forehead and brain.

 The idea behind stimulating the earlobes is that energy within lower extremities becomes stagnant and trapped.
 With super brain yoga, the energy takes a direct vertical line up the center of the body through the heart, then the throat, passes the tongue to the mouth and lastly the brain.